Netlia/documentation/DeviceComunication/DeviceComunication.md

 Network server must always wait for the device to initiate the communication.
 Therefore, it is possible that the delivery of a message from the server might take a long time.

-If the device successfully receives the message, it sends an acknowledgement to the server.
+If the device successfully receives the message and acknowledgement is required, it sends an acknowledgement to the server.
   The format of the confirmation message is described [here](#message-acknowledgment).

 There is no point for the LoRa network to send an acknowledgement messages from the server to the device, even if the device [requests it](#header),